 High deductible health plans (HDHPs) have steadily become the norm, not the exception, as employers seek to contain healthcare costs.
 As of last year, a majority of employers (51%) offered one of these plans.[i]
-And more employees are also enrolling in these plans: one analysis by the Centers for Medicare and Medicaid Services found that 28% of covered workers are enrolled in an HDHP, up from just 5% in 2007.[ii]
+And one analysis by the Centers for Medicare and Medicaid Services found that 28% of covered workers are enrolled in an HDHP, up from just 5% in 2007.[ii]
 Momentum has been building, with an increase in employee enrollment of three percentage points over each of the last two years.[iii]

 While HDHPs give employers new tools for cost control, they shift more of the cost-sharing burden to employees.
 As primary healthcare coverage continues to shrink and coverage gaps widen, employees are facing the financial realities of rising healthcare expenses.
 As a result, out-of-pocket (OOP) spending on healthcare has risen steadily over the last decade.
 This jump can be traced to sharp increases in costs for both routine and unexpected healthcare, as well as an increase in coverage gaps.
 In 2018, the average annual deductible was 53% higher than in 2013—and over 200% higher than in 2008.[iv]
 Between 2006 and 2016, OOP healthcare spending costs rose more than 53%.[v]
 In fact, a recent Kaiser Family Foundation report revealed that more than four in 10 employees enrolled in HDHPs, don’t have enough savings to cover deductible costs.[vi]